 Visiting the La Monumental Bullring

 I’ve never been to a bullfight and have no intention of ever going to one.
-Having said that, bullfighting, although cruel, is part of Spain’s history and traditions and now that bullfights have been banned I was keen to take a look round the emblematic plaza.
+Having said that, bullfighting, although cruel, is part of Spain’s history and traditions, and now that bullfights have been banned, I was keen to take a look around the emblematic plaza.

-Visiting the bullring is like walking into an abandoned factory, it’s as if the building has been closed due to the ban but could re-open again tomorrow.
-You can walk out into the arena, climb to the top of the stands, visit the stables and see the stalls where the bulls spent their last hours.
-I would have liked to have visited the chapel and surgery but unfortunately they are not open to the public.
+Visiting the bullring is like walking into an abandoned factory.
+It’s as if the building has been closed due to the ban but could reopen tomorrow.
+You can walk out into the arena, climb to the top of the stands, visit the stables, and see the stalls where the bulls spend their last hours.
+I would have liked to have visited the chapel and surgery, but unfortunately, they are not open to the public.

 The Bullfighting Museum